atlanticwave-sdx/sdx-docs/source/specs/provisiioning-api-1.0.rst

      ]
    }

--  P2P with VLAN range: VLAN range 10-99 at AMPATH and at SAX”
+-  P2P with VLAN range: VLAN range 10-99 at AMPATH and at SAX

 .. code-block::